This page explains how and why we use personal data that is collected via forms on our online portals called Connect, Gabriel and Online Invoicing.

 The lawful basis for us using this personal data

 We use this personal data under Article 6(1)(e) of the GDPR (it is necessary for performance of a task carried out in the public interest) and Section 8(c) of the DPA 2018.
-To the extent that any special categories of data are collected via Connect and Gabriel and used by us, this is done under Article 9(2)(g) of the GDPR (it is necessary for reasons of substantial public interest) and Section 10(3) of the DPA 2018, in that it meets a condition in Part 2 of Schedule 1 of the DPA 2018 and we have an appropriate policy document covering this processing activity.
+To the extent that any special categories of data are collected via Connect, Gabriel and Online Invoicing is used by us, this is done under Article 9(2)(g) of the GDPR (it is necessary for reasons of substantial public interest) and Section 10(3) of the DPA 2018, in that it meets a condition in Part 2 of Schedule 1 of the DPA 2018 and we have an appropriate policy document covering this processing activity.

 Given our role as a regulator, where necessary and appropriate we do share personal data with other regulators, public authorities and law enforcement agencies both inside and outside the UK.
 In some circumstances we choose to share this information and, in others, we are obliged for legal reasons to share the information.
 Either way, we ensure that any sharing of personal data is in line with our obligations under data protection law.